loschsoftware/dc/README.md

 # Dassie Command Line Compiler (dc.exe)
 A .NET Framework implementation of a Dassie compiler.
-For more information about the language, including code examples, visit the [dassie](https://github.com/loschsoftware/dassie) repository.
+For more information about the language, including code examples, visit the [dassie](https://github.com/loschsoftware/dassie) repository (will become public soon).
 For now, here's "Hello World!" in Dassie:

 ````dassie
 println "Hello World!"